huipengzhang/CarND-P15-Vehicle-Detection-and-Tracking/README.md

 (The code is is contained in `cell #11`)

-Gradient features is also used to capture the signature for a shape.
-However use the gradient feature directly is sensitive.
-Histogram of gradient orientation allows variation  between the shape.
-The HOG is on the grey scale image.
+The Histogram of Gradient Orientation (HOG) is also used to capture the signature for a shape and allows variation.
+The HOG is performed on the gray scale image.
 Here is an example of the HOG feature.

 ![alt text][image4]